20 Tips on How to Paint Kitchen Cabinets

 How to Choose the Right Paint for Kitchen Cabinets

-Strain your Paint
+Strain Your Paint

 Our pro painting consultant insists that even fresh paint should be strained before use to remove any small lumps that could mar the paint job.
-If you don't want to go to this extreme, at least filter any leftover paint.
-You can buy paper cone filters in any paint department.
+If you don’t want to go to this extreme, at least filter any leftover paint.

 Buy a Top-Quality Brush